Saturday, April 1, 2023

 Summary:

 Jackie Chan (Police Story) had firmly established himself as the premier actor working in martial arts cinema by the mid-1980s.
 At this point in his career, humor and incredible fight sequences were two things you could always count on when watching a Jackie Chan film.
-This brings me to Heart of the Dragon, a film that finally gave Jackie Chan an opportunity to go outside of his comfort zone.
+This leads me to Heart of the Dragon, a film that ultimately provided Jackie Chan with the chance to venture beyond his traditional boundaries.

 That said, when you watch a Jackie Chan film, there are certain expectations.
-And though Heart of the Dragon delivers when it comes to the elements that one expects from a Jackie Chan film, the result is a film that does a superb job retaining Jackie Chan's core elements while balancing them with a softer side that showcases that he can more than hold his own in dramatic moments.
+Although Heart of the Dragon meets the expected elements of a Jackie Chan film, it effectively retains Jackie Chan's core elements while balancing them with a softer side that demonstrates his ability to excel in dramatic moments.

-Though there is an ample amount of melodrama.
-The opening twelve minutes are non-stop action, which is in line with what one expects from a Jackie Chan film.
+Although there is an ample amount of melodrama, the opening twelve minutes are non-stop action, which is in line with what one expects from a Jackie Chan film.
 Tone-wise, things change once Sammo Kam-Bo Hung’s character appears on screen.
-The moments with Sammo Kam-Bo Hung’s character are well-done, and this performance never feels like a caricature.
-Also, the narrative does a great job balancing Jackie Chan’s character and Sammo Kam-Bo Hung’s character.
+The narrative does a superb job balancing Jackie Chan’s and Sammo Kam-Bo Hung's characters, and in the case of the latter, he delivers an exemplary performance that never feels like a caricature.

 Anyone who wants their martial arts films to be wall-to-wall action set pieces Don’t let Heart of the Dragon’s melodrama turn you off.
 It is a well-expected story that is engaging, and when there are action sequences, there are exceptionally executed moments of jaw-dropping action that one has come to expect from Jackie Chan and Sammo Hung.
 Ultimately, Heart of the Dragon is a very satisfying blend of melodrama and action.